The Armageddon Rag

-Publication history

-Nemo Press's edition was a special signed, numbered and slipcased collector's limited edition of 526 copies (of which 26 were lettered A-Z).
-The Nemo edition contains completely different dust jacket artwork showcasing a Nazgûl concert poster, as well as illustrated binding endpapers, and various end-of-chapter illustrations by underground comix and rock and roll concert poster artist Victor Moscoso.

-The novel was published as a mass market paperback in 1985 by Pocket Books, and later reprinted by Bantam Books in paperback in 2007.

 Plot

 Frustrated former hippie novelist Sandy Blair becomes involved in the investigation of the brutal murder of rock promoter Jamie Lynch, whose heart had been torn from his body.
-Lynch, a despised rock promoter, had been found dead in a small town in Maine, the victim of a ritualistic murder.
-Lynch had managed several bands, including the legendary rock group the Nazgûl (named for the evil Ringwraiths in Tolkien's The Lord of the Rings).
-He was found dead on the 10th anniversary of the Nazgûl's breakup, with his bloody body placed on top of the band's West Mesa, New Mexico concert poster; during that concert, Nazgûl lead singer Patrick Henry "Hobbit" Hobbins had been mysteriously murdered.
+Lynch, a despised impresario, had been found dead in a small town in Maine, the victim of a ritualistic murder.
+Lynch had managed several bands, including the legendary rock group the Nazgûl (named after the evil Ringwraiths in Tolkien's The Lord of the Rings).
+He was found dead on the 10th anniversary of the Nazgûl's breakup, with his bloody body placed on top of the band's West Mesa, New Mexico, concert poster; during that concert, Nazgûl lead singer Patrick Henry "Hobbit" Hobbins had been mysteriously murdered.

 Lynch's high-profile death soon opens the door for a Nazgûl reunion tour, which slowly begins to eerily mirror the events of their original West Mesa tour.
 With Lynch out of the way, a disastrous act of arson forces the remaining three members of the Nazgûl to go on a reunion tour, promoted by a rich man named Edan Morse.
 The mysterious Morse may or may not have been a left-wing revolutionary in the 1970s, noted for his violent methods.
-Morse produces a young man who is a doppelganger for Hobbins, who Morse plans to make the lead singer of the reunited Nazgûl, despite the fact that the doppelganger's musical talents are subpar and he lacks any charisma.
+Morse produces a young man who is a doppelgänger for Hobbins, whom Morse plans to make the lead singer of the reunited Nazgûl, despite the fact that the doppelgänger's musical talents are subpar and he lacks any charisma.
 Interviewing the surviving members of the band while tracking down his old friends from the 1960s, Blair meditates on the meaning of the flower power generation as he crisscrosses the country.
 He eventually becomes the Nazgûl's press agent and is soon swept up in the frenzy of their successful reunion tour and an oncoming supernatural convergence, whose nature he must uncover in order to solve the murders of Lynch and Hobbins.
 Blair comes to suspect that Morse wants to bring the Nazgûl together to perform an occult ritual that will unleash a dark supernatural power upon the world, an act of revenge against a world that has spurned the idealism of the late 1960s counterculture.